rust-lang/rust/doc/guide-rustpkg.md

-% Rust Packaging Tutorial
+% Rust Packaging Guide

 # Introduction

 Sharing is caring.
 Rust comes with a tool, `rustpkg`, which allows you to package up your Rust code and share it with other people.
-This tutorial will get you started on all of the concepts and commands you need to give the gift of Rust code to someone else.
+This guide will get you started on all of the concepts and commands you need to give the gift of Rust code to someone else.